 There will be two visits from student teachers to selected industries, of 4 hours each (8 hours in total).

 With the assistance of industry personnel, student teachers will identify an industry issue that could be addressed by applying science towards possible solutions.
-The student teacher will be assisted by the following expert mentors from Flinders University (1) Flinders Partners who are an innovation catalyst, linking researchers, businesses, and connecting problems with solutions, and (2) research scientists from Flinders University.
+The student teacher will be assisted by the following expert mentors from Flinders University (1) New Venture Institute who are an innovation catalyst, linking researchers, businesses, and connecting problems with solutions, and (2) research scientists from Flinders University.